-If you are married, and believe that marriage to be valid and worthy of respect, who cares what anyone else says about it?
-Are you suggesting that your marriage is invalid somehow?
-Ben John has no power over anyone about whom he commented.
-He is not in a position to annul or destroy that marriage.
+If you are married, and believe that your marriage is valid and worthy of respect, who cares what anyone else says about it?
+Are you suggesting that your marriage is invalid somehow because someone else has commented on it in a way you don’t like?
+Ben John has no power over any of the individuals or couples about whom he commented.
+He is not in a position to annul or destroy any marriage.
 He was simply expressing his view.
 A view shared, incidentally, by many.
 And opposed by many as well.
 That is the nature of living in an open democracy – we can disagree on major issues openly and freely.

 But wait!
 Obviously nowadays, we can’t!
 Ben John has been reported to the police, who now need to decide whether or not a hate crime has been committed.
 Has it?
 How exactly has the sharing of his views been a source of harm to anyone else?
 Other than the ‘speech is hate’ mantra – an ideology I do not agree with – I can’t see why John’s views have caused harm.
 Is ‘harm’ now to be identified as ‘being upset’?
 Where do we draw the line with that one?
 Is ‘being upset’ worse than ‘being offended’?
 Or ‘being annoyed’?
 Or is ‘not being upset/offended/annoyed’ now a definition of ‘feeling safe’?

 In an interview for the Church Times, Alex Clare Young says: